The school must give you written notice before it takes away services in your child’s IEP.

 If you didn’t get prior written notice, send a letter to the school asking for it.
 It’s important to do this for two reasons.
 First, without written notice, the school can’t remove services.
 You’re documenting the lack of notice.
-Second, you can ask the school to explain itself.
+Second, you can ask the school to explain the reason behind removing services.

 Understanding why the school wants to take away services will help you plan how to respond.
-For instance, if the school’s reason is inappropriate, such as “we’ve never offered that service option before,” you’ll have a strong reply.
+For instance, if the school’s reason is inappropriate, such as “we’ve never offered that service option before,” you can prepare

 Use your child’s “stay put” rights.

-“Stay put” refers to your child’s right to keep the current placement and services in his IEP while you and the school are resolving a dispute.
+and services in the IEP while you and the school are resolving a dispute.
 By using your child’s “stay put” rights, you can stop the school from removing a service—at least temporarily.

 Talk to an education advocate or lawyer.